-(2) Ensures that IAS unsafe or unhealthful reports are reviewed and communicated quarterly to the OSH Council, to include results of investigations.
+(2) Ensures that SMIS unsafe or unhealthful reports are reviewed and communicated quarterly to the OSH Council, to include results of investigations.

-F. National Program Section and Regional Occupational Safety and Health Staff.
+G. Regional or Bureau Occupational Safety and Health Staff.

-(1) Review IAS electronic and hard copy reports and coordinate as appropriate to ensure reports are addressed in accordance with the requirements of this chapter.
+(1) Review SMIS electronic reports and coordinate as appropriate to ensure reports are addressed in accordance with the requirements of this chapter.

 (2) Ensure that chapter requirements are assessed during on-site external safety audits and program evaluations.

-(1) Ensure that employees know how to report unsafe or unhealthful conditions using the SMIS Web portal and USGS Form 9-3074.
+(1) Ensure that employees know how to report informal and formal unsafe or unhealthful conditions inclusive of using the SMIS Web portal.